Click Tabs to View Guidance by Letter

 -

 Alpha Kappa Alpha Sorority Inc. – Founded Jan.
-15, 1908, at Howard University in Washington, by nine students as the first intercollegiate Greek-letter organization established by Black women.
+15, 1908, at Howard University in Washington, D.C., by nine female students as the first intercollegiate Greek-letter organization.
 May use AKAs on second reference.

 -

 Alpha Phi Alpha Fraternity Inc. – Founded Dec.
-4, 1906, at Cornell University in Ithaca, N.Y., by seven college men as the first intercollegiate Greek-letter fraternity established for African Americans.
-May use Alphas on second reference.
+4, 1906, at Cornell University in Ithaca, N.Y., by seven male students as the first intercollegiate Greek-letter fraternity established for African Americans.
+May use Alphas on the second reference.

 -

 Delta Sigma Theta Sorority Inc. – Founded Jan.
-13, 1913, at Howard University in Washington by 22 Black college women.
+13, 1913, at Howard University in Washington by 22 Black female students.
 May use Deltas on second reference.

 -

 Kappa Alpha Psi Fraternity Inc. – Founded Jan.
-5, 1911, at Indiana University at Bloomington by 10 Black college men.
+5, 1911, at Indiana University at Bloomington by 10 Black male students.
 May use Kappas on second reference.

 -

 Omega Psi Phi Fraternity Inc. – Founded Nov.
-17, 1911, at Howard University in Washington by three Black college men assisted by their faculty adviser.
+17, 1911, at Howard University in Washington by three Black male students assisted by their faculty adviser.
 May use Omegas on second reference.
 Informally known as Ques or Q-Dogs.

 -

 Phi Beta Sigma Fraternity Inc. – Founded Jan.
-9, 1914, at Howard University in Washington by three college Black men.
+9, 1914, at Howard University in Washington, D.C., by three Black male students.
 May use Sigmas on second reference.

 -

 Sigma Gamma Rho Sorority Inc. – Founded Nov.
 12, 1922, in Indianapolis by seven school teachers.
 The group became an incorporated national collegiate sorority on Dec.
 30, 1929, when a charter was granted to Alpha chapter at Butler University in the same city.
-May use Sigma women on second reference.
+Use Sigma women on second reference.

 -

 Zeta Phi Beta Sorority Inc. – Founded Jan.
-16, 1920, at Howard University in Washington by five Black college students.
+16, 1920, at Howard University in Washington by five Black female students.
 May use Zetas on second reference.

 -

 Iota Phi Theta Fraternity Inc. – Founded Sept.
-19, 1963, at Morgan State College (now Morgan State University) in Baltimore by 12 Black college students.
+19, 1963, at Morgan State College (now Morgan State University) in Baltimore by 12 male college students.
 May use Iotas on second reference.

 Black leader: Avoid using the term.
 It implies that one person is the spokesperson for all Black people.
 When referring to a local Black person in a leadership position, state the organization that he or she belongs to.

-Black national anthem: Lift Evry Voice and Sing, also commonly known as the Negro national anthem, was composed by James Weldon Johnson in 1900.
+Black national anthem: Lift Every Voice and Sing (originally stylized as Lift Evry Voice and Sing), also commonly known as the Negro national anthem, was composed by James Weldon Johnson in 1900.

 Black Muslim: Archaic term to describe members of the American Muslim Mission.
 Muslim is sufficient.